ipython/ipython/docs/source/config/inputtransforms.rst

 to transform complete cells.
 If you add a transformer, you should make sure that it gets added to both.

+These transformers may raise :exc:`SyntaxError` if the input code is invalid, but in most cases it is clearer to pass unrecognised code through unmodified and let Python's own parser decide whether it is valid.

+.. versionchanged:: 2.0

+   Added the option to raise :exc:`SyntaxError`.

 Stateless transformations
 -------------------------